North Carolina vs. Northern Iowa: Odds, spread, over/under - November 22

 North Carolina vs. Northern Iowa Odds, Spread, Over/Under

-Here's a look at the odds, spread and over/under for this matchup available on multiple sportsbooks.
+Check out the odds, spread and over/under for this matchup listed on multiple sportsbooks.

 |Favorite